Board of Directors

 Michelle lives in the meadow, where she loves playing in the outdoors with her husband Brian, two boys, and two dogs.

-As the Vice President of Montana Title & Escrow, Shannon has established strong relationships with the real estate and lending community in Big Sky.
-She is highly educated on development projects in Gallatin and Madison County and played an integral role in the transactions for Meadowview Condos and Good Deeds Program.
+As the Branch President of First Security Bank in Big Sky, Shannon has established strong relationships with the real estate and lending community.
+She is highly educated on development projects in Gallatin and Madison County and played an integral role in the transactions for Meadowview Condos and the Good Deeds Program.
 Shannon currently serves on the Big Sky Chamber Board of Directors, and she thoroughly enjoyed her contribution to the creation and success of Leadership Big Sky.

 As a participant in the Rent Local program, Shannon utilized her relationships with the Housing Trust to purchase her home in 2022, and she is highly committed to giving back to the community through enhancing affordable housing solutions.

 Lindsey Putnam, Yellowstone Club Community Foundation Administrative Coordinator

 Lindsey moved to Big Sky in 2010 to enjoy a winter season and decided to make it her home.
 Equipped with a Community Health degree from Montana State University and an extensive history in childcare, Lindsey aspires to create a brighter path for the children and families of Big Sky.
 As the Administrative Coordinator for the Yellowstone Club Community Foundation, she plays a role in advancing the Foundation’s endeavors through supporting donor relations, community partnerships and scholarships, and Foundation programming.